mfikes/fifth-postulate/README.md

 ## Running

 1. Build master of ClojureScript and update the `project.clj` file to refer to it.
+(Clone https://github.com/clojure/clojurescript, do `script/build`, note the version installed in local Maven repo, and edit the `project.clj` file for `fifth-postulate` to refer to same build number.)
 2. Run `lein clean && lein cljsbuild once single` for a regular build.
 3. Run `lein clean && lein cljsbuild once parallel` for a parallel build.